 Welcome to the LOOK blog.
 If you have read OUR STORY on the website, you know LOOK was created to fulfill a very specific need by creating a real alternative to expensive prescription reading glasses.
 Readers that meet or exceed the style, function and quality of high end frames and lenses you would purchase from an eye care professional.

 Then, I discovered an alternative to expensive prescription glasses on a trip to Paris.
 While shopping, I randomly came across what I thought were well-designed reading glasses at a very affordable price.
 I purchased four pairs on the spot and excitedly called my good friend, who would become my LOOK partner, and said: “I know what our next business is.
 We are going to create the swatch watch of readers.”
-I described to him high quality, fashionable readers in great colors and designs offered a price that would allow consumers to collector multiple pairs.
+I described to him high quality, fashionable readers in great colors and designs, offered at a price that would allow consumers to collect multiple pairs.

 I was confident about the idea, but with a background in market research, I wanted to hear directly from consumers.
 Over the next few months I spoke to anyone I saw wearing a pair of reading glasses.
 I asked them about their likes and dislikes, and thoughts on what would make a perfect reader.
 These conversations proved fascinating.
 I spoke with a diverse array of people from a formula one owner in Los Angeles who purchased over the counter reading glasses at drugstore, to a friend wearing his wife’s reading glasses at an important business meeting over dinner in New York City.